aishafb60/holbertonschool-shell/basics/README.md

-# 6-firstdirectory Script
+# 7-movethatfile Script
-This script creates a directory named my_first_directory in the /tmp/ directory.
+This script moves the file betty from /tmp/ to /tmp/my_first_directory.